stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 ## Other

 Note that mwp creates and consumes IP services.
-It may be necessary to ensure it's white-listed in the Windows firewall.
+It may be necessary to ensure that `mwp.exe` is white-listed in the Windows firewall.

 ## Reporting Issues